aaugustin/mtefd/multiple-template-engines.rst

 Custom loaders are implemented by subclassing ``BaseLoader`` and overriding ``load_template_source``.

-The documentation describes how to return a non-Django template from a loader.
+The documentation describes how to return a non-DTL template from a loader.
 While this is a reasonable point to interface with a third-party template engine, the current API requires lots of glue code.
 That's why this proposal offers a more structured solution.